 Intel stock can be bought through any reputable stockbroker with access to trade stocks on the Nasdaq (NASDAQ) exchange.
 If you plan to buy Intel stock for the long-term with a goal of capital appreciation and dividend income, then you might want to open an account with a discount broker.
 You’d save on commissions when you pick a discount broker, but you probably wouldn’t get access to extras like research that you might get from a full-service broker.

 Brokers with an online presence offer different services and fees.
 For example, some brokers charge customers an inactivity fee for idle accounts, while financial platforms such as Webull offer stock brokerage free of charge.
+This is why you want to research the share price you plan to pay, especially if you plan to trade as an income investor.
 Keep in mind that how you buy Intel stock is just as important as the broker you choose, so make sure you pick the right broker for your situation.

 Know your needs: Some brokers offer advanced trading platforms, access to international markets and other tradable assets.
 Other brokers provide educational material for clients with limited experience.
 Certain brokers might able to fill your needs better than others, so determine what your needs are before you choose.

 Many online stock brokers offer a risk-free virtual or demo account so you can trade with virtual money, which provides a great way to assess a broker’s trading platform and execution services.
 Opening several of these accounts with different brokers will give you insight into their services and help you in your selection.